wecassidy/AnalogShield/README.md

 # Quick start
 1. Upload `analog_shield.ino` to the Arduino
 2. Determine the serial port of the Arduino
-   - Check the Arduino app
+   - Check the Arduino application
    - Mac/Linux only:
    ```
    $ find /dev -name 'ttyUSB*' -o -name 'ttyACM*' -o -name 'ttyAMA*'